 Access to information - complaints procedure

-If you are dissatisfied with the council's decision regarding an access to information request, please follow our complaints procedure.
+If you’re not happy with the Council's decision regarding an access to information request, you’ll find our complaints procedure below.

 - make it clear what we intend to do about your complaint and what the timescales are